 School of Business and Technology

-Programs of Study include Accounting, Architecture, Automotive Technology, Business, Computer, Criminal Justice Administration, Engineering Technology, Horticulture, Hospitality Industry Administration, Human Resources Management, and Independent Building Contractor.
+Programs of Study include Accounting, Architecture, Automotive Technology, Business, Computer, Criminal Justice Administration, Engineering Technology, Horticulture, Hospitality Industry Administration, Human Resources Management and Construction Technology.

 (708) 456-0300, Ext.
 3618

 School of Health Careers and Public Service